Intellectual giftedness: Definitions

 This definition has been adopted partially or completely by the majority of the individual states in the United States (which have the main responsibility for education policy as compared to the federal government).
 Most states have a definition similar to that used in the State of Texas:

 The major characteristics of these definitions are (a) the diversity of areas in which performance may be exhibited (e.g., intellectual, creativity, artistic, leadership, academically), (b) the comparison with other groups (e.g., those in general education classrooms or of the same age, experience, or environment), and (c) the use of terms that imply a need for development of the gift (e.g., capability and potential).

+Another understanding of giftedness is that of asynchronous development.
+This asynchrony has also been referred to as "dyssynchrony" (Terrassier 1985).
+It can be within the person; where the child has distinctly different development levels socially, emotionally, physically, or even between different academic areas.
+It can also be asynchrony between the child and their social and/or academic environment.

+The Columbus Group came together in 1991 to talk about their concerns that the current trends in gifted education focused overwhelmingly on achievement and the future impact these students could have on the world, and were missing focusing on and valuing who those children are in the moment, and what their lived experiences were like.
+They created a definition of giftedness that centers around asynchrony and intensity, which first appeared in print in an article titled "Giftedness: The View from Within" (Morelock, 1992).
+It states that:"Giftedness is asynchronous development in which advanced cognitive abilities and heightened intensity combine to create inner experiences and awareness that are qualitatively different from the norm.
+This asynchrony increases with higher intellectual capacity.
+The uniqueness of the gifted renders them particularly vulnerable and requires modifications in parenting, teaching and counseling in order for them to develop optimally."This definition shares many commonalities with the definitions above, but also emphasizes the parenting and counseling differences gifted students may need to be fully supported.

+Neuroscience of giftedness

 Since the late 90s, the development of the brain of people with high IQ scores has been shown to be different to that of people with average IQ scores.
-A longitudinal study over 6 years has shown that high-IQ children have a thinner cerebral cortex when young, which then grows quickly and becomes significantly thicker than the other children's by the time they became teenagers.
+A longitudinal study over 6 years has shown that high-IQ children have a thinner cerebral cortex when young, which then grows quickly and becomes significantly thicker than the other children's by the time they become teenagers.